Ettadhamen

-Ettadhamen is a municipality part of the Aryanah governorate attached to the agglomeration of Tunis.
-It resulted from the split in 2016 of the municipality of Ettadhamen-Mnihla with the creation of a separate municipality in Mnihla.

-This popular city, whose name means "solidarity", was created in the 1950s with the arrival of populations from internal migration.
-A former district built illegally, it was then integrated into the urban plan of the Tunisian agglomeration.
+Ettadhamen is a municipality and commune in the Ariana Governorate, part of the Greater Tunis metropolitan area.
+It was formed in 2016 when the municipality of Ettadhamen-Mnihla was split, with Mnihla becoming a separate entity.
+The name "Ettadhamen" means "solidarity."
+The municipality was established in the 1950s to accommodate populations from internal migration.
+Initially an informal settlement, it was later incorporated into the urban planning of the Tunisian capital's metropolitan area.